gnolang/genesis/CONSTITUTION.md

 ## Article 2: DAOs and Sub-DAOs

-gno.land supports GovDAO, the principal governing DAO, and any number of DAOs & sub-DAOs for governance and operations.
+gno.land supports GovDAO, the principal governing DAO, and any number of DAOs and sub-DAOs for governance and operations.
 Each DAO operates under the principles of transparency and collective decision-making.

 Every DAO, upon creation, must have a Charter (which is composed of Purpose and Description), an initial set of Council members (which may be empty) and may also have Bylaws and Mandates, The Purpose and Description must be plaintext files.
 The Bylaws and Mandates must be named plaintext files or folders of plaintext files, or folders of folders.